History of 213 Kinsley

 - January 28, 2002 a merger was announced between Linda Stegmire of Mother Road Antiques, and Bill Sandige of On the Corner Antiques.
 The article sites Bill had been at 213 Kinsley for a while, but never opened.

 - That brings us to 2017.
-Brian and Lori Law bought the antique store from the Sandige’s, with plans to renovate and reopen as The Palace Emporium.
+Brian and Lori Law bought the antique store from the Sandige’s, with plans to renovate and reopen as The Motor Palace Mercantile.

 If anyone has further details on the history or pictures, please drop us a line and let us know!